-“Hey APT!
-Aren’t utility electric rates and tariffs really just the same thing?”
-Well…yes, I mean no, I mean…not exactly.
+Are utility electric rates and tariffs really just the same thing?

-While electric rates and tariffs often end up in the same discussion they are not one in the same, and understanding the definition of both (but more so the latter) is the first step in taking control of your utility bill.
+While electric rates and tariffs often end up in the same discussion, they are not one in the same.
+Understanding both is the first step in taking control of your utility bill.

-As mentioned, understanding your tariff and electric rates is the first step in taking control of your utility bill.
-APT will work closely with you to take that first step, and then continue to work closely with you throughout the cost mitigation process now and into the future.
+Understanding your tariff and electric rates is the first step in taking control of your utility bill.
+APT will work closely with you to take that first step to control costs.